Lie theory of finite simple groups and the Roth property: Nondegeneracy for the universal calculus

-\begin{corollary} Let $G$ be a finite group for which the Roth property holds.
-Then the Killing form for the universal differential calculus on $\C(G)$ is nondegenerate. \end{corollary}
+\begin{proof} (of the theorem) Now suppose that $G$ is a finite group and the conjugation representation on $\C G$ with contains every irrep (this is the Roth property in this context).
+We set $W=\C.(G\setminus\{e\})$ where we remove the group identity.
+This $W$ still contains a copy of the trivial representation since it is a permutation representation, and for example the element $\theta$ is invariant.
+As $\C G= W\oplus\C.e$ as a $G$-module, any nontrivial representation contained in $\C G$ must also be in $W$.
+Hence $W$ also enjoys the property of containing every irrep.
+We then apply Proposition~\ref{rothW}. \end{proof}

-As explained in the introduction, the Roth property holds for most simple nonabelian groups including all the sporadic ones, see \cite{HZ}.
-Meanwhile, the simplest example where the Roth property holds is $G=S_3$, the group of permutations on three elements.
-This is elementary enough that we can, instructively, compute everything in our characters approach by hand.
-Here $Z(G)$ is trivial.
+Note that the group will have to be centreless for the Roth property to hold in the form stated.
+The simplest example where the Roth property holds is $G=S_3$, the group of permutations on three elements.
+This is elementary enough that we can, instructively, work out everything in our above approach by hand.